fluid-cloudnative/fluid/docs/en/samples/machinelearning.md

 Events:         <none>
 ```

 A pv and pvc named `imagenet` are successfully created.
-So far, the dataset stored on cloud has been successfully deployed to the kubernetes cluster.
+So far, the dataset stored on cloud has been successfully deployed to the Kubernetes cluster.

 ```shell
 $ kubectl get pv,pvc